AleksBernat/NOTELIFE/Documentation/SRS-en.md

 <a name="software_interfaces"/>

 ## 2.1 Program Interfaces
+The project uses the Swing library to create the GUI of the application and does not interact with external systems and services.
+ In project:
-  - The ability to view added entries must be implemented.
+  - It must be possible to view added records;
-  - A record search system must be implemented.
+  - Must be implemented search system records;
-  - It must be possible to save the added entries on the computer
+  - It must be possible to save the added entries on the computer.

 <a name="user_interface"/>